-North Yorkshire is England's largest County, with a wide diversity of scenery, attractions, historic towns and villages.
+North Yorkshire is England's largest county, with a wide diversity of scenery, attractions, historic towns and villages.
 Heritage sites and ancient architecture abounds throughout the County.
-North Yorkshire can boast of two National Parks, North York Moors National Park in the east of the County and Yorkshire Dales National Park in the west.

-Tourism in North Yorkshire often starts in the historic city of York.
-When you visit, allow plenty of time to explore this ancient city, its unique atmosphere and wonderful attractions such as Jorvic the Viking City, York Dungeon , York Guildhall and Fairfax House.
+Visitors to North Yorkshire often start their holiday in the historic city of York.
+When you visit, allow plenty of time to explore this ancient city, its unique atmosphere and wonderful attractions such as Jorvik the Viking City, York Dungeon , York Guildhall and Fairfax House.

-In the west of North Yorkshire there are many destinations and attractions, such as Harrogate a beautiful spa town and its attractions, the Royal Pump Room Museum, the Mercer Art Gallery and nearby RHS Garden Harlow Carr, a few miles north is 14th century Ripley Castle.
+In the west of North Yorkshire there are many destinations and attractions, such as Harrogate a beautiful spa town where you will find the Royal Pump Room Museum, the Mercer Art Gallery and nearby RHS Garden Harlow Carr.
+14th century Ripley Castle is a few miles north of Harrogate.

 Bedale is Hambleton's gateway to the Yorkshire Dales, and convenient for exploring the area.
 Here you can enjoy a day at Thope Perrow Arboretum, home to some of the rarest trees and shrubs in England.

-Northallerton situated in the Vale of Mowbery is the County Town of North Yorkshire, and the largest town in the Hambledon area, popular for shopping and the twice-weekly market.
+Northallerton situated in the Vale of Mowbery is the County Town of North Yorkshire, and the largest town in the Hambleton area, popular for shopping and the twice-weekly market.